 Health care providers are effective in acute and chronic disease management but apparently not so effective in preventing or managing the obesity epidemic.
 Health care providers can have a role in supporting parents and also in contributing to public health policy.
-But, it is the parents and/or teachers who are interacting with kids on a daily basis and have the most influence on their lives.
+But, it is the parents and/or teachers who are interacting with kids on a daily basis that have the most influence on their lives.

 A major concern is that obesity tracks into adulthood and a rise in cardiovascular risk in the adolescent population will likely lead to an epidemic of adults with premature diabetes, heart disease, and stroke.
-Why don’t we smarten up and be healthier as a society?
+So why don’t we smarten up and be healthier as a society?
 Perhaps the problem is that preventing disease does not seem very heroic compared to rescuing people from heart disease and stroke crises.
 In reality, parents and teachers are heroes when they can get their kids and students on the right track.
 Kids are also heroes when they “get it” and are examples for their parents to get on track too.

 Disclaimer: The views and opinions expressed in blog entries are those of the author(s) and do not necessarily reflect the official policy or position of Heart Niagara.